cadet/CADET-SMB/README.md

 # Features

 * It possesses the same features with the full-simulation, ternary separation and binary separation with arbitrary column configuration;
-* It converges to the same statiionary state with the naive full-simulation, However it reduces the computational burden drastically.
+* It not only converges to the same statiionary state with the naive full-simulation, but also obtains the dynamic characteristics.
 * Rearding the full-simulation, I refer you to https://github.com/modsim/CADET-SMB;

 # Tutorial and Instructions